 After about 20 minutes of quasi-hostile bantering back and forth, they asked my opinion.
 And here’s what I told them:

 I suggested that they each allocate a certain portion of their earnings each month to separate and personal checking accounts.
 I also suggested that other than knowing the amounts going in each month to each account, they needn’t discuss the purchases they make from their respective, separate accounts – it was their money to do with what they wanted, from newspaper subscriptions to purchasing items for a hobby.
 The looks on their faces were of genuine consideration of the idea.
 And they seemed to relax just a bit in their chairs.
 This couple was brilliant on the big things, but was letting the little things hamper their progress toward their financial planning goals.
 They left the office saying they would give it a try.

 For couples I have recommended this to, the results have been extremely favorable.
 Many couples often report a sense of freedom, even though they may not feel chained down to their mutual budgets.
 Some have even reported using the money to buy gifts for the other spouse, relating back to the time when they were dating and such gifts were surprises, not expected and known purchases from the mutual account.

 Financial autonomy can be a great tool in financial planning for couples.
-And sometimes being allowed to have some independent control on the little things, makes working together on the big things tolerable, if not enjoyable.An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+And sometimes being allowed to have some independent control on the little things, makes working together on the big things tolerable, if not enjoyable.A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
+If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.